 Here’s a sneak peek: a video animation on Buurtzorg's way of working.
 Sit back, relax, and enjoy!

 What do you think?
 Ready for more?
-Well, you better apply for the September cohort of our online course.
+Well, you better apply for the upcoming cohort of our online course.

 Don't want to miss out on more of these video animations?
 Subscribe below.